 This project management tool is perfect for organizing, tracking, storing, or sharing.
 It is used by creating a board that’s made up of cards and lists.

 My client at the time of this writing uses Trello to manage virtual assistants and projects that need to be done.
 So far, it has been very helpful and makes things organized.

-For sharing files to your VA, you could easily use Google Drive.
+For sharing files with your VA, you could easily use Google Drive.

 Other project management tools are Asana and Basecamp.